pyoneerC/Array-Utils/README.md

 This project is licensed under The Unlicense - see the [LICENSE](LICENSE.md) file for details.

+> [!WARNING]
-Note: The plugin is provided as source code; ensure you have the necessary build environment set up before attempting to build the plugin.
+> The plugin is provided as source code; ensure you have the necessary build environment set up before attempting to build the plugin.

 Happy coding! :)